Water Distribution Level 4 Practice Exam

 Question: 1 / 400

-What is the significance of fire hydrants in a water distribution system?
+What is the main function of the shaft in a pump system?

 Next Question